David Ortiz Wouldn’t Meet With Trump, He Says

 Known as “Big Papi,” Ortiz retired as an active player after the 2016 season.
 He now works as a commentator for Fox Sports while also having a behind-the-scenes role with the Red Sox organization, per NESN.

 Championship team visits have become fraught in the Trump era.
-The Golden State Warriors, who have won the last two NBA championships, have opted out of visiting the White House, while the Philadelphia Eagles were disinvited, days before their scheduled visit, after winning the Super Bowl in early 2018.
-Clemson’s football team visited the White House after they won the college football national championship, and was famoussly served a meal of fast food hamburgers.
+The Golden State Warriors, who have won the last two NBA championships, have opted out of visiting the White House.
+The Philadelphia Eagles were disinvited days before their scheduled visit after winning the Super Bowl in early 2018.
+Clemson’s football team visited the White House after they won the college football national championship and was famously served a meal of fast-food hamburgers.